FAIRmat-NFDI/pynxtools/docs/learn/pynxtools/nexus-validation.md

 It is also possible to define in the data conversion process whether the data shall be [compressed in the HDF5 file](https://docs.hdfgroup.org/archive/support/HDF5/faq/compression.html).
 Warnings are logged if the given compression strength (which must be between 0 and 9) is incorrect.

-Since the validation is performed during the conversion, it is possible to automatically correct the data: as a convenience feature, any instance data that produces invalid files (e.g., when an HDF5 field would be named the same as a group in the NeXus defintions) are removed before writing the files.
+Since the validation is performed during the conversion, it is possible to automatically correct the data: as a convenience feature, any instance data that produces invalid files (e.g., when an HDF5 field would be named the same as a group in the NeXus definitions) are removed before writing the files.
 In addition, if a mismatch between the data type of the instance and the concept is detected, for we convert these values silently if possible (e.g., from int to float or from the string representation of bools (`"true"`/`"false"`) to actual booleans).

 ## validate_nexus: Validate existing NeXus/HDF5 files

 While we encourage NeXus users to convert their data using the `pynxtools` data conversion pipeline, we also realize that a lot of NeXus files are created using other applications.
 For such use cases, `pynxtools` provides a **standalone validator** (called **`validate_nexus`**).
 This CLI tool can be used to validate _existing_ HDF5 files against the NeXus application definition they claim to be comply with.
 Read more in the [API documentation](../../reference/cli-api.md#validate_nexus).

-Validation of existing files is generally more straightforward than validating the `pynxtools` template as the NeXus type (i.e., group/fields/attribtues) of instance data is easily detected from the file structure.
+Validation of existing files is generally more straightforward than validating the `pynxtools` template as the NeXus type (i.e., group/fields/attributes) of instance data is easily detected from the file structure.
 Therefore, no additional special rules are applied in `validate_nexus` other than those given above.

 ## read_nexus: NeXus file reader and debugger